Russia blames space station lab incident on software failure

-MOSCOW (AP) — A Russian space official on Friday blamed a software problem on a newly docked science lab that briefly knocked the International Space Station out of position.
+MOSCOW (AP) — A Russian space official on Friday blamed a software problem on a newly docked science lab for briefly knocking the International Space Station out of position.

 The space station lost control of its orientation for 47 minutes on Thursday, when Russia's Nauka science lab accidentally fired its thrusters a few hours after docking, pushing the orbiting complex from its normal configuration.
-The station’s position is key for getting power from solar panels and or communications.
-Communications with ground controllers also blipped out twice for a few minutes.
+The station’s position is key for getting power from solar panels and for communications with space support teams back on Earth.
+The space station's communications with ground controllers also blipped out twice for a few minutes on Thursday.

 Vladimir Solovyov, flight director of the space station's Russian segment, blamed the incident on a “short-term software failure.”
-In a statement released by the Russian space agency Roscosmos on Friday, Solovyov said that because of the failure, a direct command to turn on the lab's engines was mistakenly implemented.
+In a statement released Friday by the Russian space agency Roscosmos, Solovyov said because of the failure, a direct command to turn on the lab's engines was mistakenly implemented.

 Russia’s long-delayed 22-ton (20-metric-ton) lab called Nauka arrived earlier Thursday, eight days after it launched from the Russian launch facility in Baikonur, Kazakhstan.